 - Pressure and temperature stress with associated limits

 - Radiation Damage to Reactor Materials

 See also: Material Problems of Nuclear Reactors

 Special Reference: Reactor Pressure Vessel Status Report, U.S. NRC.
 NUREG-1511.
 Office of Nuclear Reactor Regulation U.S. Nuclear Regulatory Commission, Washington, 1994.

 Did you know?

 The world’s first nuclear reactor operated about two billion years ago.
 The natural nuclear reactor formed at Oklo in Gabon, Africa, when a uranium-rich mineral deposit became flooded with groundwater that acted as a neutron moderator, and a nuclear chain reaction started.
-These fission reactions were sustained for hundreds of thousands of years, until a chain reaction could no longer be supported.
-This was confirmed by existence of isotopes of the fission-product gas xenon and by different ratio of U235/U238 (enrichment of natural uranium).
+These fission reactions were sustained for hundreds of thousands of years until a chain reaction could no longer be supported.
+This was confirmed by the existence of isotopes of the fission-product gas xenon and by different ratios of U235/U238 (enrichment of natural uranium).

-The existence of this phenomenon was discovered in 1972 at Oklo in Gabon, Africa.
+This phenomenon was discovered in 1972 at Oklo in Gabon, Africa.